refgenie/refgenie/docs/available_assets.md

 # Buildable assets

-`Refgenie` can build a handful of assets for which we have already created building recipes.
+`Refgenie` can build a handful of assets for which we have already created building recipes. `refgenie list` lists all assets refegenie can build:

-Typing `refgenie list` will net you a list of all the assets you can build with refgenie.

 ```
 $ refgenie list